-The K value used for the Gusset plate is assumed to be 0.50 for gussets that are supported along two edges and 1.2 for gussets supported along only one edge (i.e. Chevron brace configurations).
+The K value used for the Gusset plate is assumed to be 0.50 for gussets that are supported along two edges and 1.2 for gussets supported along only one edge.
+K = 0.65 is used for a Chevron brace configuration.